 Measurements of in situ CO2 and H2O leaf gas exchange in response to temperature, radiation, CO2 mixing ratio, and relative humidity were made using a portable gas exchange system (WALZ GFS3000, Walz, Effeltrich/Germany).
 Single factor dependencies of leaf gas exchange to light, temperature, CO2 mixing ratio, and relative humidity, were performed for copiously watered Kobresia pygmaea plants from greenhouse experiments at the University of Göttingen.
-The measurement setup was situated in a greenhouse chamber regulated to 15°C. GFS3000 gas exchange measurements were performed at six different temperatures (7.5, 10, 15, 20, 25, and 30°C) inside the cuvette and a series of different relative humidities of the inlet air, ranging between 20 and 65%, matching meteorological conditions found at the field site during the intensive campaign in 2010.
-As high humidity inside the chamber system leads to problems with water condensation in the tubes, the conditions were restricted to relative humidity up to 65%.
-Data have been analyzed using with the physiologically based leaf gas exchange model (Farquhar et al., 1980; Ball et al., 1987) to derive estimates for those parameters that describe the carboxylase kinetics, electron transport, respiration and stomatal function.
-We used a non-linear least trimmed squares regression tool (Reth et al., 2005c), that minimizes the sum of squared residuals excluding the largest 5 % of residuals, assumed to indicate data contamination or data-model inconsistencies.
-Sets of parameter values for Kobresia pygmaea (Appendix, Table C2) were obtained as the basis for calculating canopy flux rates at the different field sites.
+The respective plant individuals have been collected in 2012 at the Kema site with underlying soil monoliths, and regrown/recovered in Göttingen.
+The measurement setup was situated in a greenhouse chamber regulated to 15 °C. GFS3000 gas exchange measurements were performed at six different temperatures (7.5, 10, 15, 20, 25, and 30 °C) inside the cuvette and a series of different relative humidities of the inlet air, ranging between 20 and 65 %, matching meteorological conditions found at the field site during the intensive campaign in 2010.
+As high humidity inside the chamber system leads to problems with water condensation in the tubes, the conditions were restricted to relative humidity up to 65 %.
+Data have been analysed using the physiology-based leaf gas exchange model (Farquhar et al., 1980; Ball et al., 1987) to derive estimates for those parameters that describe the carboxylase kinetics, electron transport, respiration and stomatal function.
+We used a non-linear least trimmed squares regression tool (Reth et al., 2005c), that minimises the sum of squared residuals excluding the largest 5 % of residuals, assumed to indicate data contamination or data-model inconsistencies.
+Sets of parameter values for Kobresia pygmaea (Appendix, Table A2) were obtained as the basis for calculating canopy flux rates at the different field sites.